isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-11-03-post-Target: 30 To 33 Medals For Team Singapore At The 16th ASIAD In Guangzhou.md

 4. Leading the team as Chef-de-Mission is Mr Low Teo Ping, Vice-President of the Singapore National Olympic Committee and the President of the Singapore Rugby Union.
 Mr Low is also a Vice President of the International Sailing Federation and an advisor of the Singapore Athletic Association and was previously Chef-de-Mission to the Singapore contingent in the 2007 SEA Games in Korat, Thailand.

-5. The honour of carrying the Singapore flag this year rests with the cel<br>ated female bowler Jasmine Yeong-Nathan.
+5. The honour of carrying the Singapore flag this year rests with the celebrated female bowler Jasmine Yeong-Nathan.
 At the 16th Asian Games Guangzhou 2010 Flag Presentation ceremony held at Dunman High School today, Jasmine received the Singapore flag from CDM Low Teo Ping.
 The 2006 Asian Games gold medallist sailor Roy Tay then led the Team Singapore contingent in reciting the National Pledge.

 6. Deputy Prime Minister and Defence Minister, Mr Teo Chee Hean, who is also the President of the Singapore National Olympic Council, was the Guest-of-Honour at the Flag Presentation Ceremony.
 DPM Teo said, "I am proud to note that more team sports have qualified on merit for the Asian Games, and this year we will be sending teams to represent Singapore in five team sports events, namely in Water-Polo, Football, Rugby (Women's), Hockey and Dragon Boat where both the men's and women's teams have made the cut."

-**Promising Performances**<br>
+**Promising Performances**

 7. Following Team Singapore's stellar performance at the recently concluded Commonwealth Games (where 31 medals were clinched in total), public expectations on the team's showing at the 16th Asiad are high.
 But the athletes are all fully prepared and raring to take on Asia's best to show that Singapore is a sporting force to be reckoned with.